awsdocs/aws-lambda-developer-guide/sample-apps/rds-mysql/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/rds-mysql

-Run `create-bucket.sh` to create a new bucket for deployment artifacts.
+To create a new bucket for deployment artifacts, run `1-create-bucket.sh`.
 Or, if you already have a bucket, create a file named `bucket-name.txt` that contains the name of your bucket.

     rds-mysql$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

-Run the `2-create-dbpasswordsecret.sh` script to create a database password and store it in AWS Secrets Manager.
+To create a database password and store it in AWS Secrets Manager, run `2-create-dbpasswordsecret.sh` script.

     rds-mysql$ ./2-create-dbpasswordsecret.sh

-Run the `3-deploy-vpc.sh` script to create the VPC and RDS database instance.
+To create the VPC and RDS database instance, run the `3-deploy-vpc.sh` script.
 This process takes about 15 minutes.

     rds-mysql$ ./3-deploy-vpc.sh

 # Deploy

-Run `4-deploy.sh` to deploy the application.
+To deploy the application, run `4-deploy.sh`.

     rds-mysql$ ./4-deploy.sh
     Uploading to e678bc216e6a0d510d661ca9ae2fd941  2678 / 2678.0  (100.00%)